Public beta · 1.0 incoming · macOS 26.4 (Tahoe) · Apple Silicon only

 Metering

-Sample-peak tracking per channel with slow decay.
+Per-channel true-peak tracking with a user-set clip threshold (-1, -2, or -3 dBTP).
 Reported in dBFS alongside momentary, short-term, and integrated values.

-Catch inter-sample peaks that a gated loudness number would otherwise miss.
+Catch inter-sample peaks that a gated loudness number would otherwise miss, and choose the headroom your delivery target asks for.

 Loudness